MicrosoftDocs/fabric-docs/docs/data-explorer/database-editor.md

 ## Database details

-Once your database has data, you can see an overview of your database.
-The following table lists the information you'll be able to see.
+The landing page of your database shows an overview of your database.
+The following table lists the information you'll see.

 :::image type="content" source="media/database-editor/database-dashboard.png" alt-text="Screenshot of database dashboard. ":::